 "You don't want to rush into

-things, and you don't want to move to slowly either."
+things, and you don't want to move too slowly either."

-when I'm doing all the things that I can, I still feel sometimes
+"Even when I'm doing all the things that I can, I still feel

-and efficiently calculated and divided up in a way that I can
+efficiently calculated and divided up in a way that I can complete as many

-complete as many tasks that I can in one day.
-But I must do this
+tasks that I can in one day.
+But I must do this without having time

 Time is of the Essence